mgechev/blog.mgechev.com/content/post/2017-09-16-developing-simple-interpreter-transpiler-compiler-tutorial.md

 - Each individual string token is surrounded by whitespace.
 - We support only natural numbers.

-In order to explore the semantics behind the expression above lets define a few JavaScript functions:
+In order to explore the semantics behind the expression above let's define a few JavaScript functions:

 ```javascript
 const mul = (...operands) => operands.reduce((a, c) => a * c, 1);